GabrielDCelery/personal-notes/02_area/system-design/01-numbers-and-quick-math.md

 The database query almost always dominates.
 This is why the first optimisation is usually: add an index, then add a cache.
 Not "rewrite in a faster language."

+### Two different bottlenecks

+Databases and external APIs are both slow, but they hurt you differently.

+**Databases** have low latency per call (1-10 ms) but you make many calls per request (3-5 queries).
+The problem shows up as throughput — thousands of concurrent requests saturate connections and the database starts queuing.
+One slow request isn't the issue, it's the volume.
+Fix with: indexes, caching hot reads, connection pooling, read replicas.

+**External APIs** have high latency per call (50-500 ms) but you usually make one or two per request.
+The problem shows up as latency — a single request sits waiting for half a second.
+You don't saturate the external service, but your users feel the wait and your threads are tied up doing nothing.
+Fix with: make calls async, parallelize independent calls, add timeouts and circuit breakers so one slow dependency doesn't cascade.

+The instinct is to optimise the database first, and that's usually right.
+But if your request includes an external API call, that 200 ms dwarfs everything else — no amount of database tuning will help.
+Check which one actually dominates before optimising.

 ## Size Numbers

 Estimating storage is about knowing what a "typical" piece of data looks like.
 A JSON API response is 1-10 KB.
 A database row is 100-500 bytes.
 A photo is 2-5 MB.
 Once you know the unit size, everything is multiplication — the hard part is knowing the unit, not the math.